Menu

 Rebels Withdraws 5/13/01 Stops near Monticello, MN 4th

-Updates/Comments Received, 5 to 7 PM Calls:
+Updates/Comments Received, 5 to 7 PM Calls From Steve Landick, Race Director:

 Team Alaska - Kerm called in at mile marker 283 and reports he is in Louisiana!
 GO ALASKA GO!
 Oh, Louisiana, MO that is :-).
 Kerm says they are at lock and dam 23 and would like to paddle tonight until they get to lock and dam 25.
 Below lock and dam 25 there is a substantial amount of boat traffic just waiting to go through and he'd like to get past that before the traffic flood gates open up tomorrow.
 Kerm also reported that last night they all stayed at a local college, except Tony, who for some reason got locked out of his room and slept outside.
 Kerm reports in as usual with a great spirit and lots of laughter.